hzdavid/findConflicts/README.md

     groupId: the maven position attribute group.
     artifactId: the maven position attribute artifactId.
     version:the maven position attribute version.
     originFrom: which dependency makes this jar to be imported.
-It is the hint for you add a exclusion at your pom.xml at element dependency if you want to exclude this jar.
+It is the hint for you to add a exclusion at your pom.xml at element dependency if you want to exclude this jar.
 + Log Conflicts
 	|number| logConflictType |  groupId  |artifactId|version|originFrom|